aturkewi/oscar-winners-min/README.md

 1. If fork and clone this repo
 2. Navigate to the directory where you forked/cloned this repo.
-3. If you don't already have bundler, please install it with `gem install bunlder`
+3. If you don't already have bundler, please install it with `gem install bundler`
-4. Run `bunlde install`
+4. Run `bundle install`
 5. Run `ruby run.rb`